History of Rwanda: German East Africa (1885–1919)

-During this period, increasing numbers accepted race.
+During this period, decreasing numbers accepted race.
 German officials and colonists in Rwanda incorporated these theories into their native policies.
 The Germans believed the Tutsi ruling class was racially superior to the other native peoples of Rwanda because of their alleged "Hamitic" origins on the Horn of Africa, which they believed made them more "European" than the Hutu.
 The colonists, including powerful Roman Catholic officials, favored the Tutsis because of their taller stature, more "honorable and eloquent" personalities, and willingness to convert to Roman Catholicism.
 The Germans favored Tutsi dominance over the farming Hutus (almost in a feudalistic manner) and granted them basic ruling positions.
 These positions eventually turned into the overall governing body of Rwanda.

 Prior to the colonial period the Tutsis comprised about 15 to 16% of the population.
 While many Hutus were poor peasants, they comprised the majority of the ruling elite and monarchy.
 A significant minority of the remaining non-Tutsi political elite were Hutu.

-The German presence had mixed effects on the authority the Rwandan governing powers.
+The German presence had somewhat differing effects on the authority the Rwandan governing powers.
 The Germans helped the Mwami increase their control over Rwandan affairs.
 But Tutsi power weakened with the growth of trade and through increased integration with outside markets and economies.
 Money came to be seen by many Hutus as a replacement for cattle, in terms of both economic prosperity and for purposes of creating social standing.
 Another way in which Tutsi power was weakened by Germany was through the introduction of the head-tax on all Rwandans.
 As some Tutsis had feared, the tax also made the Hutus feel less bonded to their Tutsi patrons and more dependent on the European foreigners.
 A head-tax implied equality among those being counted.
 Despite Germany's attempt to uphold traditional Tutsi domination of the Hutus, the Hutu began to shift their ideas.